Tell me more about your fees

 Get in touch.
 Contact Tiffany either through the website contact form, by email sheoakmidwifery@gmail.com , text message or phone call on 0408305346.

+If you feel called to share a little about yourself and what has inspired you to consider homebirth, please do.
+Please also share any times that suit you and your partner or support people best for either video call or in person meet up.
+Tiffany will be in contact to arrange your free, no obligation 'get to know each other' session.
+This is a great opportunity to meet, vibe and discuss how Tiffany's service might align with your vision and desires.
 When you feel ready to take next steps, Tiffany will send you an invoice to pay the $400 non-refundable booking fee and arrange a time for your booking appointment.
 The booking fee is to be paid before your first appointment.
 Your booking appointment is where your journey with Tiffany begins.
 This appointment will involve a lot of discussion about all the things that have brought you to this point and with that we will make a plan about how best to go forward.
 There is a lot of information sharing during this initial appointment that sets the foundation on which this experience will be built.
-Tiffany can't wait to get to know you.
+Tiffany can't wait to get to know you. |